+(#M17)

+The UL EHT-MCS subfield of the User Info field indicates the EHT-MCS of the solicited EHT TB PPDU.
+In an EHT variant User Info field, the encoding of the UL EHT-MCS subfield is defined in 36.3.7 (EHT modulation and coding schemes (EHT-MCSs)).

 Discussion: Proposed changes below address #M24 , according to which DCM bit is reserved in a User Info field addressed to an EHT STA (for R1).

+B25 is reserved in the EHT variant User Info field.(#M24)

 Discussion: Proposed changes below address #M26 , according to which the User Info field addressed to an EHT STA has an Spatial Stream allocation field that contains 4 bits for starting spatial stream and 2 bits for number of spatial streams.

+The SS Allocation subfield of the EHT variant User Info field indicates the spatial streams of the solicited EHT TB PPDU and the format is defined in Figure 9-64e1 (SS Allocation subfield format of an EHT variant User Info field). (#M26)